ESIPFed/gsoc/STUDENT-contribution-guide.md

 - 3pts Do you have time for GSOC?
 This is a paid job!
 State that you have time in your motivation letter, and list other commitments!
 - 1pts Added a link to ALL your application files to a cloud hoster like github or dropbox? (easy points! 😉 )
 - 0pts Be honest!
 Only universal Karma points. 🙂
-- 5pts Did you do push code to the existing code?
-Or did a bugfix?
+- 5pts Did you push code to the existing code?
+Or did you do a bugfix?
 - 5pts Communication until accepted students are announced.

 ### During the summer